TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/loading_application.md

 Tool				|	Description
 --------------------|-------------
-uart_bootloader.py	|	Sends the SBL and appimage binaries over UART using XMODEM protocol uart_uniflash.py	|	Flashes SBL and applications to EVM flash using UART can_bootloader.py	|	Sends the application binaries over CAN given the SBL is already flashed can_uniflash.py		|	Flashes the application binaries after sending it over CAN given the SBL is already flashed
+uart_bootloader.py	|	Sends the SBL and mcelf binaries over UART using XMODEM protocol uart_uniflash.py	|	Flashes SBL and applications to EVM flash using UART can_bootloader.py	|	Sends the application binaries over CAN given the SBL is already flashed can_uniflash.py		|	Flashes the application binaries after sending it over CAN given the SBL is already flashed